 Even with all the promise the Airbnb IPO has, it’ll be a riskier buy for retail investors right out of the gate.

-Unfortunately – outside of rare situations like Beyond Meat Inc. (NASDAQ: BYND) – IPOs typically only line the pockets of big banks and existing wealthy investors.
+Unfortunately – outside of rare situations like Alibaba Group Holding Ltd. (NYSE: BABA) - IPOs typically only line the pockets of big banks and existing wealthy investors.
 These "institutional investors" have access to IPOs at the original offer prices while also having the means to buy millions of dollars' worth of shares.

 Just look at how Lyft's IPO launch went.
 Banks valued the stock between $62 to $68.
 But with massive oversubscriptions, banks and wealthy investors paid $72 per share.

-And the same thing happened with Uber Technologies Inc. (NYSE: UBER) – which has racked up another $5 million in losses since the start of 2019.
+And the same thing happened with Uber Technologies Inc. (NYSE: UBER) – which racked up another $5.2 billion in losses in the first half of 20019, according to TechCrunch.

 This is very common for startup "unicorns" announcing their tech IPOs.
 So, Money Morning does not recommend investing in the Airbnb IPO right away.